CodeWilliamT/VPlayer/README.md

 Support Ex-Sub and Hot keys.

-It equals using Windows Media Player with better UI and more funtions.
+It equals using Windows Media Player as Player.

-It using your Windows default Codec.

 Windows Media Player Feature:

 Windows Setting→Apps→Optional features→Add a feature→

 SelectWindows Media Player→Install

+It using your Windows default Codec.

 Some code-C path: